ngaskill/apioarchitect.wedeploy.io/content/onboarding/one.md

             kotlin("jvm") version "1.3.10"
         }

-3. Add a `repositories` block to your project's `build.gradle` to use the Liferay Public Snapshots repository:
+3. Configure your project to use the Liferay Public Snapshots repository by adding this `repositories` block in your project's `build.gradle` :

         // Groovy
         repositories {